 What is Tangzhong?

-The feathery texture in these rolls comes from the Japanese technique of mixing a cooked slurry of liquid (milk or water) and flour, into the dough, called tangzhong.
+The feathery texture in these rolls comes from the Japanese technique of mixing a cooked slurry of liquid (milk or water) and flour, called tangzhong, into the dough.
 The technique is used in Hokkaido milk bread, but is now used in many baking recipes including this cinnamon roll recipe and another favorite, Garlic Parmesan Pull Apart Rolls.

 The technique pre-gelatinizes the starches in the flour, which allows the dough to absorb more liquid than typical bread dough.
-That also translates into a longer shelf life.
+It also translates into a longer shelf life.

 Two to three days later your rolls will still be soft, although it’s doubtful they will be around long enough for you to test that theory.